 The eye chart helps determine how well you see at different distances, a measurement expressed in two numbers: 20/20 means you see at 20 feet what someone with normal vision should see at 20 feet.

-If any objects on the chart are blurry or hard to read, you probably have a refractive error, such as nearsightedness (myopia), farsightedness (hyperopia) or astigmatism.
+If any objects on the chart are blurry or hard to read, you could have a refractive error, such as nearsightedness (myopia), farsightedness (hyperopia) or astigmatism.
 The "error" you keep hearing about refers to the shape of your eye — certain eye shapes don't allow light to be focused onto the back of your eye (your retina) properly, which gives you blurry vision.

 But a refractive error isn't the only problem you might have with your eyes.
 An eye doctor also checks the health of your eyes, looking for early signs of macular degeneration, glaucoma and other eye conditions.
 They may also be able to spot early signs of diseases like diabetes and cancer.